 Stupefied beyond words, Valerie could do nothing but shiver in place, tears gathering in the corners of her eyes.

-Will shook his head like he was teacher giving back a failing grade, “You never did know when to call it quits, huh Aaron?
+Will shook his head like he was a teacher giving back a failing grade, “You never did know when to call it quits, huh Aaron?
 I suppose you always patched up your shortcomings with sheer tenacity….”

 The lancer twirled his weapon around, thrusting it forward and letting the momentum carry him forward, “But you’re not the only one with gumption around here!”